outdated banknote 1 pound in Nigeria

 Change In Political Structure

 South Africa changed its currency after the end of the horrible days of the Apartheid regime.
-Nigeria changes its currency after British colonial rule ended.
+Nigeria changed its currency after British colonial rule ended.
 This is similar to several countries around the world.

 So, change in political structure which mostly triggers new economic and monetary policies can make currency to be old and replaced by new ones.